ibm-cloud-docs/Cloudant/cli/cli-change-log.md

 In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.cloudantfull}} CLI.

+## Version 0.2.14
+{: #cli-0214}

+Version `0.2.14` of CLI was released on 29 April 2026.

+- Upgraded to {{site.data.keyword.cloudant_short_notm}} Go SDK version: `0.10.13`.
+- Updated dependencies.
+- Fixed print `OK` only for successful responses.

 ## Version 0.2.13
 {: #cli-0213}

+This is a deprecated version upgrade to the latest release.
+{: deprecated}

 Version `0.2.13` of CLI was released on 23 March 2026.